Editor's Note: Thank you for your interest, this offer has expired and is no longer available.

 Much like the American Express Centurion Card, Chase's JP Morgan Select Visa Signature Card required a personal invitation and an existing JP Morgan financial services relationship during its initial launch.
 However, Chase has since opened up its online credit card application to anyone.
 With just a $95 annual fee and the promise of world class concierge service, Chase might lure some "black card" holders into its fold.
 Cardholders can earn and redeem Ultimate Rewards points at rates similar to those for Chase Sapphire Preferred customers, but with even greater access to travel and entertainment concierge services.

 If you visit Europe less frequently than a typical JP Morgan account holder, Chase offers a more broadly targeted chip-and-PIN credit card through its British Airways affinity program.
-With the British Airways Visa Signature Card you'll earn British Airways "Avios" instead of Ultimate Rewards points, but your $95 annual fee will also earn you a signup bonus of 50,000 bonus Avios after you make $2,000 in purchases in the first three months of account opening.
-Both cards have eliminated foreign transaction fees for purchases when you travel abroad, giving you plenty of option for secure overseas purchasing…even if it's just a quick trip from California to Switzerland for a box of chocolates.
+With the British Airways Visa Signature® Card you'll earn British Airways "Avios" instead of Ultimate Rewards points.
+The annual fee is $95.
+They have eliminated foreign transaction fees for purchases when you travel abroad, giving you plenty of option for secure overseas purchasing…even if it's just a quick trip from California to Switzerland for a box of chocolates.